drmonikabalint/KPMG-virtual-internship/README.md

     Recency (R) - shows the days since last purchase Frequency (F) - cummulative score, how many times a customer made purchase Monetary (M) - cummulative score, how much money did a customer spent

+Distribution of the Transaction data, is represented in the below scatter plot, color coded by the frequency parameter.

 Using the above datapoints the RFM score is calculated: